-Harpoon and Billings Farm both have festivals the weekend of October 12-13 2019 too; Harpoon has Octoberfest and Billings Farm has Harvest Weekend.
-Octoberfest has great food, oompah music, and lots of Harpoon beer.
+Billings Farm has a festival the weekend of October 9-10 2021 called Harvest Weekend.
 You could learn about harvesting and storing root vegetables, and join in the barn dance at the Harvest Weekend at Billings.

 I particularly had at the Claremont Chili Cookoff which is Oct.
-5 starting at 10 am. $5 per adult and $3 per kid to sample chili.
+2 starting at 9 am.
+Previous years entry fee was $5 per adult and $3 per kid to sample chili.
 You can read more about what experience is like (with pictures) at my post here.

 Support a local cause on a 5K walk/run

-Warner Fall Festival 5 Mile Road Race: 9 am at Sugar River Bank on Main St. $30.
+Warner Fall Festival 5 Mile Road Race: 930 start on Main St. Sat.
+Oct.
+9, 2021.
 There is a challenging hill on this route.

-Chili Cook Off 5K: 9 am on Water St by the Common Man.
+Chili Cook Off 5K: on Water St by the Common Man.
 Proceeds go to Claremont Parks and Rec.
-Cost is $15-20 depending on date of registration.
+Previous year’s cost was $15-20 depending on date of registration.
 Be a part of the race and get a complimentary ticket to the cook off.
-There’s a kid’s race at 8:30.
+There’s a kid’s race too.

 Enjoy corn maze